OutfitDelivery/boilerplate/README.md

 The boilerplate is set up for use with *Less*.
 For *Less* to compile, you will need to be using *VS Portal* (please contact Sam about this if you haven't got *VS Portal* set up).

 If you prefer plain CSS, you can create your own styles.css file and link to that from index.html.mst.

+Final note: if using *Less*, when you finish your build, for performance reasons, it's preferable to change your stylesheet link over to the compiled CSS file instead of maintaining the link to the .less file.

 ## Scripts
 There are two key scripts imported into index.html.mst: